-Arranging for control laboratory sampling in the manner specified under points b) and c) contrary to the original protocol may be employed until 31 August 2020.
+Arranging for control laboratory sampling in the manner specified under points b) and c) contrary to the original protocol may be employed till the end of the state of emergency.

 Safety reporting

 The sponsor shall safeguard the submission of the Suspected Unexpected Serious Adverse Reaction (hereinafter referred to as "SUSAR") reports to the EudraVigilance database and of the Development Safety Update Report (hereinafter referred to as "DSUR") to SÚKL on an ongoing basis as per the original plan, in compliance with guideline KHL-21 and guideline CT-3.
 Furthermore, the sponsor shall report to SÚKL any death of a trial subject not meeting the SUSAR definition.